Having a puncture can be frustrating for the motorist.

 Riding on a tire that is flat

-There moments when the driver notices that they have a flat tire but decide to ride on with it to the next service station.
-Once you get to a safe place dismount the tire from the rim and inspect it.
+There are moments when the driver notices that they have a flat tire but decide to drive on with it to the next service station.
+Once you get to a safe place, dismount the tire from the rim and inspect it.
 If you have ridden on the flat tire for long distances, you will notice and erosion of the outer and inner rubber.

 This tire is no longer in use, and you will need to purchase a new one.
 Riding on a flat tire also causes significant sidewall tire damage.